halimegorgel/ngNavTree/README.md

     abn_tree_directive.js
     abn_tree.css

-Add `'angularBootstrapNavTree'` to your module's list of dependencies.
+Add `'ngNavTree'` to your module's list of dependencies.

 Then put an `<abn-tree>` directive in your HTML.
 ( see the example in "test" )